30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Cozy and rich

-This warm and understated combination looks beautiful when it’s heavy on the white with small accents of burgundy ornaments or velvet ribbons.
+This warm and understated combination looks beautiful when it’s heavy on the white with small accents of burgundy ornaments or velvet ribbons—perfect for modern traditional decorating.

 Silver and White.